Address

 For many patients, the effects of TMS persist well beyond the initial treatment cycle, especially when followed by occasional maintenance sessions.

-While TMS can be expensive, many insurance plans now cover it, particularly when traditional treatments have failed.
+While TMS for PTSD can be expensive, many insurance plans now cover it, particularly when traditional treatments have failed.

 Many providers assist patients through the insurance process, easing the financial burden.